-4.3 RESEA Program
+4.4 RESEA Program

 As a matter of regulation, all UI claimants receiving benefits and not attached to employment must register in SCWOS.
 If a claimant fails to complete the SCWOS registration process, a failure to register - 07 issue code is automatically sent to UI, which could result in the claimant's UI benefits being stopped.
 UI claimants who are identified through profiling methods as likely to exhaust benefits and who are in need of reemployment services to transition to new employment must participate in the Reemployment Services and Eligibility Assessment (RESEA) program.
 Data elements needed for profiling purposes are collected from claimants during the initial claims and registration process and entered into a computer database that will be used to rank claimants.
-Claimants identified as needing reemployment services will benefit the individual's efforts to re-enter the workforce.
+Claimants identified as needing reemployment services are notified as to why the services are being offered, as well as when and where to report.
+The claimant then participates in an assessment interview to determine what services will benefit the individual's efforts to re-enter the workforce.
 The primary goal of this meeting with RESEA staff is to connect unemployed individuals looking for work to the many job search resources available at the SC Works centers.